-Boating in DC has all of your boating needs covered – kayaks, canoes, paddles boards and even hydrobikes, so keep this on your radar for when the warmer weather creeps in.
+Boating in DC has all of your boating needs covered – kayaks, canoes, paddleboards, and even hydro bikes, so keep this on your radar for when the warmer weather creeps in.

 The Ballpark Boathouse is located in Southeast DC on the Anacostia River right outside Nationals Park.
 You can also check out sites like the U.S. Capitol, USS Barry, and Fort McNair.
 Thompson Boat Center sits at the edge of Georgetown and is on the Potomac River and offers views of several national monuments.

 C&O Canal Towpath

 Whether you are looking to walk, run, hike or bike, the C&O Canal Towpath is a popular destination.
 This 184.5-mile trail starts in Georgetown and follows the Potomac all the way to Cumberland, MD.
 Take your pick between a dirt bath or the Capital Crescent Trail, a paved bike path.